Changing the Hayne: Texas firm Haynes Boone’s rapidly growing London practice pairs American energy prowess with a UK work-life balance.

 The application process

-Haynes and Boone receives around 200 applicants each year.
-Applicants must apply with their CV via an anonymised online form, and HR told us the firm does place a significant weighting on extra-curricular and achievements outside of the academic arena.
+Haynes Boone receives around 430 applicants each year.
+Applicants must apply by completing the application form via the AllHires platform.
+HR told us the firm does place a significant weighting on extra-curricular and achievements outside of the academic arena.
 Applicants are also expected to have some legal experience, but this is not essential and on the application form there is the opportunity to demonstrate commercial awareness about the firm and the firm’s general practice areas.

 To get through to the first interview applicants must complete the application form thoroughly and detail their academic experience.